 When Saint Mark entered and walked through the streets of Alexandria, the most famous city in Egypt, his sandals were torn.
 While Ananias the cobbler was mending Saint Mark’s shoes, his finger was cut from the awl and he cried out: “O the one god!”
 Saint Mark healed the cobbler’s finger and spoke to him about who the “One God” really was.
 Ananias invited Saint Mark to his home where he and his household were baptised after having professed their belief in the Christian Faith.
+Lots of people have found an useful info about ceramic car coating in California on http://www.lajolladetail.com/ site.
 Soon afterwards, many others believed and Ananias’s house became the meeting place for the faithful.

 In 62 AD, Saint Mark decided to leave Egypt to visit the new believers he had preached to in the Pentapolis.
 Before leaving, he ordained A jok nanias as bishop.
 He also founded a church in the Crypt where the Holy Family had taken refuge, thus fulfilling the prophesy of Isaiah: “In that day there will be an altar to the Lord in the midst of the land of Egypt, and a pillar to the Lord at its border… Then the Lord will be known to Egypt, and the Egyptians will know the Lord in that day” (Isaiah 19:19,21).